Para leer este hoja informativa en español, presione aquí.

 - Using alcohol or other recreational drugs more than usual

 Sometimes substance use hides depression.
 This happens when people "self-medicate" by using drugs or alcohol to try not to feel the pain of what troubles them.
 If you feel that depression or anxiety adds to your substance use, ask your health care provider or HIV service agency for a referral to a mental health provider.

 Click above to view or download this fact sheet as a PDF slide presentation

-Women living with HIV (HIV+) are even more likely to suffer from depression than women in the general population.
-Although many HIV+ people live long, healthy, and full lives, learning that you are HIV+ is life-changing news that can be very difficult to hear and accept.
+Women living with HIV are even more likely to suffer from depression than women in the general population.
+Many people living with HIV lead long, healthy, and full lives, and have wonderful relationships without fear of transmitting HIV if their partner is not living with HIV.
+Nevertheless, learning that you are living with HIV is life-changing news that can be very difficult to hear and accept.
 Some people feel overwhelmed, helpless, or unable to cope with an HIV diagnosis.
 Others are afraid for their future health, or of disclosing their HIV status to friends and family.
 The stigma that many women living with HIV experience may lead to social isolation and feelings of loneliness.
 All of these feelings – helplessness, anxiety, loneliness – are key elements of depression.

-Even among women living with HIV who have similar CD4 counts and viral loads, being depressed can double the likelihood of dying compared to having few or no symptoms of depression.
-One study showed that the risk of death was cut in half for those women who made contact with a mental health provider.
+If you are depressed, getting help can make a big difference.
+One past study has shown that the risk of death was cut in half for women who contacted a mental health provider.
 It is important that depression be diagnosed and treated as quickly as possible to avoid serious problems.